JohnnyFee/johnnyfee.github.io/source/_posts/2017-05-01-php-nginx-wordpress.md

 The easiest way to do this is to find out what user apache is running as and change ownership of the entire WordPress directory to that user.
 For example, if apache is running as ‘httpd’, you could use the following commands on your WordPress installation directory:

 <pre>
-# chown -R httpd: wordpress
+# chown -R apache: wordpress
 </pre>

 Note that not all versions of `chown` are equal.
 If that command does not work, see your local `chown` man page for usage information.